bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Eliminate the Loan Program Office</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Most expansively, the plan calls for DOE to stop backing any new loans or loan guarantees, and for Congress to sunset all of DOE’s loan authority, and “eventually eliminate the Loan Program Office” (LPO).
+<p>Most expansively, the plan calls for DOE to stop backing any new loans or loan guarantees, and for
+Congress to sunset all of DOE’s loan authority, and “eventually eliminate the Loan Program Office” (LPO).
 LPO has been instrumental in supporting American technological innovation critical to keeping American businesses competitive on the international stage.
-LPO financing also supports job creation domestically, and to date LPO has supported the creation of over 46,000 permanent jobs.
+LPO financing also supports job creation domestically, and to date LPO has supported the creation of over 46,000 permanent jobs.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Consequences:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->